MorrisZJ/CSDS393-493Project_KSLM/README.md

 and ording the snacks and coffee, etc.

 ## Directories Contents
-After development tool specifics is comfirmed and software development is begin, the contents is added.
+After development tool specifics is comfirmed and software development is begin, the content will be added.

 ## Responsiblities